Bulletin for May 31, 2020

 LIGHTING THE CHRIST CANDLE

-and reaches forward into the future.
+moving us forward into the unknown future.

 WE SHARE AS GOD’S CHILDREN THE BIBLE’S STORY IN WORD AND IN SONG:

-PRAYER OF CONFESSION AND ASSURANCE OF PARDON
+PRAYER FOR AND ASSURANCE OF GRACE

 SERMON This week’s video reflection

 WE EXPRESS OUR GRATITUDE TO GOD AND PREPARE FOR MINISTRY IN THE WORLD

-I invite you to call to your mind those reasons to celebrate you want to lay before God in prayers of thanksgiving.
+Sharing of Celebrations and Concerns I invite you to call to your mind those reasons to celebrate you want to lay before God in prayers of thanksgiving.
 Also call to mind those people or places or issues that weigh on your mind and need to be placed in God’s loving care.

 Prayers of the People